 City of Crockett’s first congregation and one of the oldest in Texas, forming in 1839.
 The present sanctuary, built in 1901-1902 of brick fired at site, is oldest extant house of worship in city.
 First United Methodist Church is listed on the National Register of Historic Places in Houston County, Texas.

-Designated as a National Historic Trail in 2004, El Camino Real de los Tejas (Highway 6 in Louisiana and Highway 21 in Texas) has existed for more than 300 years.
+One of many Houston County, Texas attractions, the El Camino Real de Los Tejas was designated as a National Historic Trail in 2004.
+El Camino Real de los Tejas (Highway 6 in Louisiana and Highway 21 in Texas) has existed for more than 300 years.
 El Camino Real has its easternmost beginning in Natchitoches, Louisiana and runs from Piney Woods through rolling hills to the arid lands of Old Mexico.
+There are many things to do along this beautiful roadway.

 The Four C National Recreation Trail is located on the Davy Crockett National Forest.
 The 20-mile trail begins at Ratcliff Lake and ends at the Neches Overlook.
 The trail leads the hiker through pines, bottomland hardwoods, boggy sloughs, and upland forests.
 It also passes through the Big Slough Wilderness Area, providing visitors an opportunity to see a variety of wildlife.
 Neches Bluff Overlook, located at the north end of the trail offers a panoramic view of pine and hardwood forests in the Neches River bottomlands with picnic and primitive camping facilities.
 Visit http://www.duprephotography.com/4CTrail/index.htm for more information.